Top of the page

 Stroke rehabilitation (rehab) is training and therapy to help you recover and prevent problems after a stroke.
 The team may help you learn new ways to do daily activities.
 The focus of rehab will depend on how the stroke has affected your ability to do the things you want and need to do.

-Rehab begins in the hospital.
+Rehab may begin in the hospital.
 It starts as soon as you are able.
 You will have a team of doctors, nurses, and therapists.
 The team can help you in many ways.
 For example, the team may help you learn new ways to do daily activities such as eating, bathing, or dressing.
 They can teach you to prevent problems like falls or burns.
 Some people need help to learn how to walk or talk again.
-If the stroke damaged your memory, you will learn ways to improve it.
+If the stroke affected your memory, you will learn ways to improve it.